Kwame Rose

-Kwame Rose (born 20th century, as Darius Kwame Rosebrough) is an American social activist, artist, writer, musician, and public speaker.
+Kwame Rose is American social activist, artist, writer, musician, and public speaker.

 Rose gained notoriety during the 2015 Baltimore protests in Maryland for his confrontation with Fox News reporter Geraldo Rivera, challenging the media's representation of protestors after Freddie Gray's death.
-Since then, he has become one of the more visible protesters in Baltimore.

 Early life

 Rose was born and raised in Baltimore.

-His passion for public speaking earned him a full scholarship to the University of Texas at San Antonio as a member of the debate team.
+His passion for public speaking allegedly earned him a full scholarship to the University of Texas at San Antonio as a member of the debate team.
 As a student, he advocated for hip-hop–infused education as a means to educate the youth and give a voice to the voiceless.
 After the completion of his freshman year, deteriorating social conditions in Baltimore prompted his permanent return with a firm commitment to improve and serve his community.

 Activist career

 In 2013, Rose helped form the organization Brothers In Action, Inc., a mentoring group for young Black males in Baltimore City.
 He served on its executive board until recently.
-He stepped down to launch BE Foundation in an effort to not only highlight Black youth but also, help them excel in pursuing their dreams and aspirations.
+He stepped down to launch BE Foundation.

-In 2020, Rose joined the labor movement by working with the American Federation of State, County and Municipal Employees (AFSCME) Council 67, under the leadership of Glen Middleton.
+In 2020, he joined the labor movement by working with the American Federation of State, County and Municipal Employees (AFSCME) Council 67, under the leadership of Glen Middleton.